(Last modified: 1 month ago)

 Ruach haQodesh | WHO IS HE?

-Bruce Bivens has devoted the major portion of three years (of his life) to the intense study of the person of the Ruach haQadosh (Holy Spirit).
+Bruce Bivens devoted the major portion of three years (of his life) to the intense study of the person of the Ruach haQadosh (Holy Spirit).
 He has been pleasantly surprised by the depth, beauty and simplicity of what YaHuWaH has to say concerning the mysteries of the Godhead and the person of the Ruach haQadosh (Holy Spirit).
-And so will you.
+And, so will you.
 "Are We Missing Something Here?' is the product of his study and is refreshingly straightforward, logical, challenging, Bible-based and empowering.
 If you're tired of all the propaganda floating around the Church concerning the trinity and the Ruach haQadosh (Holy Spirit) ...
 If you're tired of belonging to a "Powerless" Church ...
 If you're tired of the absence of "Victory" in your own life ...
 If you would like to know for sure just what the truth is concerning the Godhead and the Ruach haQadosh (Holy Spirit) ...
-Then this book is for you!
+Then, this book is for you!

 Elohiym would like nothing more than to pour out the Ruach haQadosh (Holy Spirit) upon us and to give us POWER - but the Ruach haQadosh (Holy Spirit) cannot be given in its full "Power" until we have a much truer understanding and appreciation of "Who" He is, "How" He has come to be offered to us and "Why".
 The answers to these questions will not only astound you, they will also empower you (and your church) as never before.
 This book will give you those answers in a straightforward, understandable and powerful way.